Skip to content

 └── models/ # Request/response Pydantic models

-Add your entity to domain/{context}/models.py.
+Add your entity to domain/{feature}/models.py.
 Domain models are frozen Pydantic models — immutable value objects with no I/O and no framework dependencies.

 from __future__ import annotations